Transgender health care misinformation: Sweden

 Misinformation that Sweden had banned gender-affirming care for minors has proliferated on social media.
 Some Republican politicians in the United States have used this misinformation to justify their outright bans on the treatments, often citing the restriction that requires "special circumstances" to approve genital surgery in people under 23.
 In reality, genital surgery is rarely performed upon minors and only provided for the most severe and extraordinary cases of gender dysphoria.
 The restriction on genital surgery has been in place since the passage of a 1975 anti-eugenics law and does not ban transgender care.

 The child and adolescent gender dysphoria KID-clinic at Sweden's Karolinska University Hospital in Stockholm announced that from May 2021 it would discontinue providing puberty blockers and cross-sex hormones to patients under 18 outside of approved clinical trials, and two other university hospitals followed suit.
 On February 22, 2022, Sweden's National Board of Health and Welfare released updated national guidelines that state puberty blockers, hormone treatments, and masectomies should be limited to "exceptional cases".
-These are recommendations and do not equate to a ban on the treatment as physicians and clinics such as Karolinska have latitude deciding which cases qualify.
+These are recommendations and do not equate to a ban on the treatment, as physicians and clinics such as Karolinska have latitude deciding which cases qualify.
 Youths in need can still access gender-affirming care, albeit with long wait times.
+Nationwide data from the National Board of Health and Welfare released in 2026 found that the number of trans children prescribed puberty blockers in Sweden had actually slightly increased in the years since the board issued their 2022 guidelines.